The future of NHS HR and organisational development report: Unwrapped

 How organisations can work in alignment with the report’s themes

-Prioritising staff wellbeing, inclusion and quality of experience (Action points 12 – 26)
+Reducing NHS staff burnout and improving wellbeing, inclusion and quality of experience (Action points 12 – 26)

-- For example, the right workforce management solution can give staff a say in the design of their rotas safely, and support worker preferences and requests, whilst also automatically adhering to EWTD and contract restrictions.
+- For example, the right workforce solution can give staff a say in the design of their rotas safely, and support worker preferences and requests, whilst also automatically adhering to EWTD and contract restrictions

-- In addition, with the right systems in place, onboarding activities can be streamlined and accelerated to reduce manual intervention and to improve the experience for new staff, ultimately driving recruitment.
+- In addition, with the right workforce solution in place, onboarding activities can be streamlined and accelerated to reduce manual intervention and to improve the experience for new staff, ultimately driving recruitment

 Supporting and developing all staff (Action points 1 – 3, 27-30)

-- The most effective systems are those designed to help and support leaders, streamlining their workflows and automating admin tasks.
-This allows them more time to focus on the most important challenges.
+- The most effective workforce solutions are those designed to help and support leaders, streamlining their workflows and automating admin tasks.
+This allows them more time to focus on the most important challenges

 - The use of digital passporting for staff credentials makes the movement of staff between employers quicker and easier.
 This means that they can gain diverse clinical experience and offer support more readily in new locations.